How to Get to Moraine Lake & Lake Louise in 2023 – Hike, Bike, Drive, & Shuttles

 More information from Parks Canada

-2. Private Shuttle to Moraine Lake
+2. Sunrise Shuttle to Moraine Lake

 How to get to Moraine Lake in Banff National Park